moesio-f/kaggle-competitions/Predict the Introverts from the Extroverts/README.md

 ## Process & Methodology

 1. **Exploratory Data Analysis**: data understanding, validation, feature engineering (data for experimentation);
+    - Notebooks `00` to `02` contains this stage;
 2. **Prototype**: scoring metrics definition, prototype of 3-5 algorithms/approaches;
+    - Notebooks `03` to `06` contains the prototypes with simple algorithms (e.g., SVM, DT, KNN, RF);
 3. **Prototype Evaluation**: decide on which approach to move forward;
+    - Given the results, SVM and KNN obtained the highest accuracy;
+    - KNN had a slight advantage (0.11% gain) over SVM;
+    - SVM has more parameters and learns a model from the data;
+    - KNN stores the underlying dataset but allows for domain-knowledge (e.g., custom distances and weight-schemes);
+    - The final decision is to move forward with **SVM**, due to the expectation that it should be easier to tune, and it allows for easy retraining while keeping the hardware requirements "constant" (i.e., if 10k+ more samples become available KNN memory consumption would grow);
 4. **Development**: improve solution (i.e., feature engineering), and make simple API for model serving;
+    - The final solution is available at [`playground_series_s5e7`](./src/playground_series_s5e7);
+    - The package has the following structure:
+        - `feature_engineering`: feature engineering strategies;
+        - `training`: model training and tuning;
+        - `inference`: model retrieval and inference;
+        - `fallback`: model-agnostic decision logic;
+        - `api`: wrapper for an API for model serving;
+            - RESTFul API and SDK;

 ## Structure